wolfricoz/ageverifier/docs/config.md

 To setup setup the welcoming messages, search options and ban options will need to be done through the config command independently.

+Please note that the setup command will not set the welcome message, search commands or ban commands.
+These will need to be set independently.
+You must also ensure that the bot has the correct permissions to send messages in the channels you have set up.

 ## `/config messages key:option action:(set/remove) `

 after entering the config messages command you will be prompted with a modal to input the message you wish to have